dhivahar19/dcs/README.md

 ## Introduction

-As an e-mobility charging solutions platform, we would like to provide an Angular App that is capable of managing Charge Data Records (CDR) in real time to a network of Charge Point Operators (CPO).
+As an e-mobility charging solutions platform, capable of managing Charge Data Records (CDR) in real time to a network of Charge Point
-CDR ("Charge Data Record") is a data structure that is generated for every charging process of vehicles". ,
+Operators (CPO).
-CPO ("Charge Point Operator") is a legal entity/company that operates one or multiple charge points.
+CDR ("Charge Data Record") is a data structure that is generated for every charging process of vehicles". , CPO ("Charge Point Operator") is a legal entity/company that operates one or multiple charge points.

 ## Getting started